chasefromm21/BigTootdonFollowers/README.md

 Also, how come the large number, specifically for 5747 followers?
 Because it's just so easy to remember... easy peasy...

-While I'm on the topic of Mastodon, you should follow me on mastodon.social/@chasefromm18 if you haven't yet.
+While I'm on the topic of Mastodon, you should follow me on <a href="mstdn/@chasefromm19"> if you haven't yet.